-CARITAS Center does not provide medically assisted treatment as part of any program that we offer, however, we do not forbid residents from participating in this form of treatment if that is the path they choose.
+CARITAS does not provide medically assisted treatment as part of any program that we offer, however, we do not forbid residents from participating in this form of treatment if that is the path they choose.
 If an individual is participating in medically assisted treatment, they will need to sign the appropriate resident agreement as well as agree to sign a medical release form to CARITAS Center for us to be informed of all of their medical needs with regards to such treatment.
 This is paramount to not only the safety, health, and well-being of the individual participating in the treatment, but also to that of the community.
 Your health information will never be shared with other residents, or with anyone outside of the agreement.

 It is considered best practice for recovery residences to have a structure in place for the storage and accountability of the prescriptions used for medically assisted treatment.
-This involves the medication being stored in a locked box that only the individual who the prescription belongs to has the combination, within a locked room in a locked residence occupied by a peer manager.
-The resident would then be required to report to the peer manager's residence each morning between 5 and 7am to receive their daily medication under the observation of the peer manager.
-This would then be notated in a log book that is kept in the peer manager's residence and regularly reviewed by administration to be discussed with the physician in charge of the individual's care.
+This involves the medication being stored in a locked box that only the individual who the prescription belongs to and staff have the combination, within a locked room in the locked Property Management Office (Apt.
+1101.)
+The resident would then be required to report to the Property Management Office each morning between 6:30am and 7:00am or 6:30pm and 7:00pm to receive their daily medication under the observation of a peer manager.
+The morning or evening time slot must be decided upon intake, and there is no deviation from this schedule without prior approval of the property management staff.
+This would then be notated in a log book that is kept in the Property Management Office and regularly reviewed by administration to be discussed with the physician in charge of the individual's care.